curtisbonham/z-prefix-crud-app/README.md

       -- Once your change is made, either hit enter or click off of the field to save the changes.

-      -- If you no longer with to have the item in your inventory anymore, simply click the **Delete** button.
+      -- If you no longer wish to have the item in your inventory, simply click the **Delete** button.

-      -- **NOTE:** you may need to refresh your inventory table to see any changes by toggling the table closed and then open it again.
+      -- **NOTE:** You may need to refresh your inventory table to see any changes by toggling the table closed and then open it again.

 7. To view all of the items that inventory managers have input into the database, simply click the **Get All Inventory** button.
 This will bring up all inventory items in an uneditable table.
+You can even see your items you just added in that table as well.

+      -- **NOTE:** You may need to refresh the inventory table to see any changes that you made in your inventory by toggling the table closed and then open it again.

 8. You may have noticed that for long descriptions, you do not see the whole string of text.
 If you want to see all of the details of any item, simply click the row and you will be directed to a details page where you can review all of the item's details.

+9. Lastly, have fun managing your inventory!
+This app will surely make your life a whole lot easier!

 ## Author